Masseter Hypertrophy correction with Botulinum Toxin Case # 1097

 Botox for the masseter muscle is referred to as masseter Botox.
 Please continue reading to discover more about the therapy, including its advantages and disadvantages.

 What is masseter Botox, and how does it work?

-One of the muscles that aids in chewing is the masseter.
+One of the muscles that aid in chewing is the Masseter.
 It links your cheekbone to your lower jawbone and is placed on the side of your face.

 What is the purpose of masseter Botox?

 Botox is often used in the Masseter for medical purposes: